Skip to content

 Field

-The process of carrying out automated round progression in a field event is almost identical to that of a track event, with the only difference being the criteria to progress through rounds.
+The process of carrying out automated progression in a field event is almost identical to that of a track event.

 Manual Progression